rbprado/Jenkins-OSRM-Pipeline/README.md

 - Docker build is failing with the following error:
   `CMake Error: The source directory "/src" does not appear to contain CMakeLists.txt.` So I am using docker pull to test the application.
+- Add nohup/DontKillMe to dont kill the container.
+- Publish a final link for the application running (same link of the curl executed)
 - Provision with the node already attached on Jenkins.
 - Provision with valid credentials already configured.
 - Configure iptables on the VMs.
 - Configure reverse proxy for https.